Australian owned and operated. Supporting Australian small businesses for 10 years.

 A lender will run hard inquiries on both your personal and business credit files when you apply for a business loan.
 These are essentially the “official” version of a lender’s credit check.
 And they’re recorded on your credit files as such.
 This will affect your credit score.

 A single application will have a minimal effect.
+However, opening new credit accounts or taking on new loans can reduce your available credit, which may influence your credit score.
 But as Anna discovered, having a lot of hard credit pulls recorded on your file over a short period of time can cause damage.

 The good news is that lenders can’t conduct this sort of inquiry without your permission.
 You have a measure of control you can use to prevent these inquiries from having a major effect.